Chvxt3r/Certification_Notes/htb/cpts/15_sql_injection.md

 |`SELECT POWER(1,1)`|When we only have numeric output|`1`|Error with all other DBMS|
 |`SELECT SLEEP(5)`|Blind/No Output|Delays page response for 5 seconds and returns `0`|Will not delay response with other DBMS|

+## INFORMATION_SCHEMA Database
+For us to properly form our queries and locate the data we are after, we need the following info:
+* List of DB's
+* List of tables within each DB
+* List of columns within each table

+:note: We cannot directly select a table form another DB with a select statement